tamirashkenazy/permutations/README.md

 how to run:

-docker run -d --name permutations-container permutations-image
+docker run -d --name permutations-container -p 8000:8000 permutations-image

 check that api is running: